morphware/service/README.md

 ## Running the tests

-The unit tests are run with `npm test`.
-They presume Ganache CLI is running (q.v.
-Initial Steps for more information).
+The unit tests are run with `yarn test:unit`.

-Coverage is run with `npm coverage`.
+Coverage is run with `yarn coverage`.
 Currently, this is not hooked into the unit testing process.
 It will eventually be hooked in where a drop in coverage will fail the test run, even if the tests themselves pass.